adipandas/adipandas.github.io/_teaching/2019-01-14-spring-teaching-1.md

   - CEAS
 ---

-I designed and taught a class <b>MECH5132/MECH6032 - Robot Control and Design</b> in the Spring 2019 at University of Cincinnati.
-This class included undergraduate as well as graduate students with total enrollment of 60.
+I designed and taught a class MECH5132/MECH6032 - Robot Control and Design in Spring 2019 at the University of Cincinnati.
+This class included undergraduate as well as graduate students with a total enrollment of 60.
 I introduced a new curriculum of project work based on open-source hardware platforms in this course.
-The students were provided with the kits of robot platforms (including robot arm and/or differential drive robots) and micro-controllers (Ardunio Uno).
+The students were provided with the kits of robot platforms (including robot arm and/or differential drive robots) and micro-controllers (Arduino Uno).
 These hardware kits were used by students to implement and test the controllers discussed in class.